bishtanuj/game_python/README.md

 _A program written in Pyhton_

 #### Working of application
 It is a game in which the user have to guess a number as asked and the conputer will also guess a number, if the number is same, the user wins and if not, then, computer wins!
-Fun right! 😊
+It's Fun right! 😊

 ▶️[Click Me](/Game/number_guess_game.py) to see the program!